hariharan1412/Intelligent-Forest-Protecting-System/README.md

 # Run

-      Once you activated and installed all the packages in the environment its time to show.
+      Once you activated and installed all the packages in the environment its time to start.

       RUN : python.exe team_startup.py

 Running the experiment or detection requires that you have Tensorflow, OpenCV and PyAudio installed.
-You can install this dependencies via the commands below.

-- Tensorflow 1.4.0 (and later versions) Install or install via pip

-      pip install --upgrade tensorflow
-- OpenCV Install or install via pip

-      pip install opencv-python
-- Keras 2.x Install or install via pip

-      pip install keras
-- PyAudio and Librosa

-      pip install pyaudio

-      pip install librosa

 # Alert Email ID
-      use this Email ID to check the Alert messages from the system
+      use this Email ID to check the Alert messages from the system.

       Email ID : teamstartuptesting@gmail.com
       Psw      : teamstartup143